aframevr/awesome-aframe/README.md

 - [Introduction to A-Frame](http://www.slideshare.net/ellisonmu/introduction-to-aframe-57170744) - Slides from talk at Mozilla Taipei (by [@daoshengmu])
 - [Build the Virtual Reality Web with A-Frame](http://www.slideshare.net/MozVR/build-the-virtual-reality-web-with-aframe/) - Slides from talk at ForwardJS (by [@ngokevin])
 - [Build a Simple First-Person-Shooter Using Components](https://hacks.mozilla.org/2016/03/build-the-virtual-reality-web-with-a-frame/) - Mozilla Hacks post showing off an entity-component-system pattern workflow to build an interactive scene
-- [Relative Positioning in A-Frame](https://medium.com/immersion-for-the-win/relative-positioning-in-a-frame-d839fc0e3249) - How to use `<a-entity>` as a wrapper to create local coordinate spaces.
+- [Relative Positioning in A-Frame](https://medium.com/immersion-for-the-win/relative-positioning-in-a-frame-d839fc0e3249) - How to use `<a-entity>` as a wrapper to create local coordinate spaces
-- [Building Cardboard Dungeon with A-Frame](https://hacks.mozilla.org/2016/03/building-cardboard-dungeon-with-a-frame/) - A case study on building a simple dungeon game usign A-Frame.
+- [Building Cardboard Dungeon with A-Frame](https://hacks.mozilla.org/2016/03/building-cardboard-dungeon-with-a-frame/) - A case study on building a simple dungeon game usign A-Frame

 #### Videos